andreafiori/doctrine-simple-tree/README.md

 Doctrine simple tree
 =========================

-Doctrine simple tree structure using parent \ child table fields.
+Doctrine simple tree structure using a parent \ child field of a MySQL table.

 Installation
 -------------------------

 	composer install

 The MySQL database with some sample data is on the sql directory

-Create table:
+You can create the empty table with a doctrine command:
 	vendor/bin/doctrine orm:schema-tool:create

 Command line options